mmikowski/powercss/README.md

 `style` elements, and switches between them to apply CSS.
 PowerCSS never enables a `style` element until the CSS is completely written to it.
-This allows us to change all styles on a page with just one document reflow, which can be insanely fast compared to changing styles individually or updating multiple stylesheets.
+This allows us to change all styles on a page with just one document re-flow, which can be insanely fast compared to changing styles individually from multiple stylesheets.

-PowerCSS is intended to replace **all** other stylesheets for an application.
+PowerCSS is intended to replace **all** stylesheets for an application.
 While we can use external sheets for our CSS during development, we shouldn't need them for production release.
 Don't worry, this isn't as drastic as it sounds.
 PowerCSS